Tier 1 (Investor) visa: what investments qualify?

 When an investment is sold, a new qualifying investment must be bought either by the end of the next reporting period, or within six months, whichever is sooner.

-Tier 1 (Investor) migrants are only permitted to remove interest accrued and dividends declared after the date on which they purchased the qualifying investment.
+Although Tier 1 (Investor) migrants are permitted to remove income from the portfolio, they are only permitted to remove interest accrued and dividends declared after the date on which they purchased the qualifying investment.

 Invested capital cannot be used to pay any portfolio management fees, transaction costs or tax incurred through the buying and selling of investments, if these charges will deplete the investment below the initial investment level.
 However, if more than £2m (or £5m or £10m, as appropriate) is invested, it will be possible for the charges to be paid from the surplus, providing the surplus was invested on or before the date the charges were incurred.